Address to the Maine Philanthropy Center Conference in Portland

 The search for ways to promote the long-term sustainability of nonprofit work is driving organized philanthropy to explore new forms of giving and investing.
 It has become a topic of intense discussion at Kresge and across the country between funders and the nonprofit organizations they support.8 A number of examples suggest the breadth of this conversation.

-Google recently announced that it would launch a new form of social investing by reserving one-percent of its profit and equity to “make the world a better place,” translating into $175 million in grants and investments over the next three years.9
+Google recently announced that it would launch a new form of social investing by reserving 1 percent of its profit and equity to “make the world a better place,” translating into $175 million in grants and investments over the next three years.9

 Each of these approaches shares a commitment to contributing in innovative ways to an organization’s capacity for growth and long-term stability.
 At Kresge, we’re focusing on five broad strategies: